NullArray/RootHelper/README.md

 LinEnum
 ```

-To enumerate the system cinfugartion
+To enumerate the system configuration

 ```
 Linux_Exploit_Suggester